rackerlabs/rackspace-how-to/content/cloud-servers/getting-started-with-apache-hadoop-on-rackspace-cloud.md

 Note: for information about how to find your API key, see [View and reset your API key](/how-to/view-and-reset-your-api-key).

-This installs the Chef server, installs knife-rackspace plugin, uploads the chef hdp-cookbooks, and configures then to talk to Rackspace Cloud using your account.
+This installs the Chef server, installs knife-rackspace plugin, uploads the chef hdp-cookbooks, and configures them to talk to Rackspace Cloud using your account.
 You can now use the knife client to interact with Rackspace Cloud and configure your Hadoop cluster.